TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 - `gene_counts_dir`: path to directory to store gene counts files, required by: 8. gene counts.

 - `report_dir`: path to directory to store produced reports and plots, required by: 9. summarize results.

-**Please notice**:

-- All the information contained in the name of input FastQ and BAM files after the first dot will be lost.
-If some relevant information is placed after dots, please change these dots with other separators.
-Example:
-  - file name with information loss: `COV362-TREATED-replica1.Tot_S11.Aligned.sortedByCoord.out.bam`;
-  - file name without information loss: `COV362-TREATED-replica1-Tot_S11.Aligned.sortedByCoord.out.bam`.

 ### Process specific parameters